BNguyen9901/TelvyonDND/Weapons/README.md

 -Thrown: Is throwable and deals the same damage as if used properly.
 Range attributes applie.

 -Two-handed: Weapons with this attribute are optimized for two-handed grip.
-Any singl-Light: Easy to wield and can be dual-wielded.
-Provides a x2 modifier for dex modifier to attack rolls.
+Any single-handed attack rolls made require a grip save roll (grip save disadvantage if the weapon also has the heavy property).